Release from Custody by the Court

 - To maintain confidence in the administration of justice

 If you don’t have a lawyer, duty counsel will be in the courtroom to help you.
-Duty counsel are legal aid lawyers paid by the Legal Services Society.
+Duty counsel are legal aid lawyers paid by Legal Aid BC.
 They can help you with your first appearances in court, including your bail hearing, but they cannot represent you at trial.
 Duty counsel can give you information about how to apply for legal aid if you cannot afford a lawyer.

 Under certain serious circumstances, the onus (responsibility) may be on you to show why you should be released.
 In other words, it is up to you to prove you are eligible for release.